-The Provider & Pharmacy Directory lists our network providers, durable medical equipment suppliers, and pharmacies.
+The Provider & Pharmacy Directory lists our current network providers, durable medical equipment suppliers, and pharmacies.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Provider & Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Advantage Care by Ultimate (HMO C-SNP) authorizes use of out-of-network providers.
-The most recent list of providers, suppliers, and pharmacies is available on our website at www.ChooseUltimate.com/Home/FindDoctor.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Advantage Plus by Ultimate (Partial) (HMO D-SNP) authorizes use of out-of-network providers.

+The most recent list of providers and suppliers is available on our website at www.ChooseUltimate.com/Home/FindDoctor.

-If you don't have the Provider & Pharmacy Directory, you can get a copy from Member Services.
+If you don't have your copy of the Provider & Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.